-If you live in a climate where citrus trees thrive, you might consider adding a tangerine tree to your garden.
+If you live in a climate where citrus trees thrive, you might consider adding a tangerine tree (Citrus reticulata, USDA zones 9-11) to your garden.
 These trees are native to Southeast Asia and produce fruit that look like small oranges.
-These are great trees for small gardens, growing no taller than 10 to 20 feet.
+They are great trees for small gardens, growing no taller than 10 to 20 feet.
 You can keep the trees even shorter by regular pruning.
 And, don't forget all those gorgeous, frothy white flowers that fill your backyard with fragrance.
-Exactly when do tangerine flowers appear?
-Well, it all depends on where you live and what variety and cultivar you select.
+Exactly when tangerine flowers appear all depends on where you live and what cultivar you select.

 Growing and Enjoying Tangerine Trees

 While tangerines are among the most cold-hardy of citrus trees, they remain warm-weather plants.
-They thrive outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 10 or 11.
+They are perennials in U.S. Department of Agriculture plant hardiness zones 9 through 10 or 11.
 But small cultivars are easy to grow in containers in chillier climates.
-You can move them inside when nights get too cold, or just grow them inside all year long in a sunny, south-facing window.
+You can move them inside when nights get too cold, or just grow them inside all year long in a sunny, south-facing window or in a heated greenhouse.

 Tangerine Fruit Season